pyeventsourcing/cookiecutter-eventsourcing/README.md

 ## Create new project from template

-Create a new Python eventsourcing project using the Cookiecutter template for Python eventsourcing projects.
+Use Cookiecutter to create a new Python eventsourcing project.
+You will be prompted for template values.

+    $ ./cookiecutter-venv/bin/cookiecutter gh:pyeventsourcing/cookiecutter-eventsourcing

-Project a name for your new project, and adjust the project slug and the package name according to your preferences.
-By default, the given project name will be lower-cased and hyphentated to create a default for the project slug, and hypens in the project slug will be replaced by underscores to create a default for the package name.
+Choose a name for your new project.
+By default, the given project name will be lower-cased and hyphenated to create a default project slug.
+Hyphens in the project slug will be replaced by underscores to create a default package name.
+Adjust the project slug and the package name according to your preferences.

     $ ./cookiecutter-venv/bin/cookiecutter gh:pyeventsourcing/cookiecutter-eventsourcing
     project_name [My New Project]: